Richard Blanco

 “Richard Blanco writes about the elusive poundingness of love.”—Eileen Myles

 Selected by President Obama as the fifth Presidential Inaugural Poet in U.S. history, Richard Blanco was the youngest, the first Latinx, immigrant, and gay person to serve in that a role.
 In 2023, he was awarded the National Humanities Medal from the NEH by President Biden.
 Blanco was a Woodrow Wilson Fellow and has received numerous honorary doctorates.
-He currently severs as the first-ever Education Ambassador for the Academy of American and was appointed the first-ever poet laureate of Miami Dade County.
+He currently severs as the first-ever Education Ambassador for the Academy of American Poets and was appointed the first-ever poet laureate of Miami Dade County.
 Blanco has taught at Georgetown University, American University, and Wesleyan University.
 He is currently an Associate Professor of English at Florida International University, his alma mater, where he earned both a Bachelor of Science in Civil Engineering and a Master of Fine Arts in Creative Writing.

 Born in Madrid to Cuban exile parents and raised in Miami in a working-class family, Blanco’s personal negotiation of cultural identity and the universal themes of place and belonging characterize his five collections of poetry: City of a Hundred Fires (recipient of the Agnes Starrett Poetry Prize from the University of Pittsburgh Press; Directions to The Beach of the Dead (recipient of the Beyond Margins Award from the PEN American Center); Looking for The Gulf Motel (recipient of the Paterson Poetry Prize and the Thom Gunn Award); How To Love a Country, his most recent book, Homeland of My Body: New & Selected Poems.
 Blanco has also authored the memoirs For All of Us, One Today: An Inaugural Poet’s Journey and The Prince of Los Cocuyos: A Miami Childhood, which is currently under development as a TV series.
 Exploring other genres, with Vanessa Garcia, Blanco cowrote the play Sweet Goats & Blueberry Señoritas, which premiered at Portland Stage.
 He is also co-lyrist for Waiting for Snow in Havana, a musical in development.